anishmprasad/ckeditor_wiris/README.md

+# ckeditor_wiris

+A WIRIS Plugin for CKEditor

 ## Requirements

 * CKEditor 3.0 or higher installed.
 * A valid license to install the integration in a production environment; otherwise, you can use the downloaded file just for demo purposes.

 ## Usage / Include it in your platform

+You must include some content on your CKEditor configuration file ckeditor/config.js (see CKEditor documentation).

 ```js
 /*